balenaltd/handbook/Architecture-Calls.md

 https://api.resin.io/device/register
 https://api.resin.io/application/APPID/generate-api-key

-In sales convos we mention that the CLI and SDK are stable interfaces that users can rely on If users start using random things it’s hard to keep track and their apps will break Even if the CLI breaks we have a way to notify users of new CLI versions The problem is that we’re planning a CLI redesign that will break the current command interface] We should document and version our API endpoints
+- In sales convos we mention that the CLI and SDK are stable interfaces that users can rely on
+- If users start using random things it’s hard to keep track and their apps will break
+- Even if the CLI breaks we have a way to notify users of new CLI versions

+- The problem is that we’re planning a CLI redesign that will break the current command interface]
+- We should document and version our API endpoints
-DT use whoami, device register, generate api key endpoint and a few more.
+- DT use whoami, device register, generate api key endpoint and a few more.
 The generate api key is already deprecated.
-THe user’s argument is that the CLI is hard to use as a dependency
+The user’s argument is that the CLI is hard to use as a dependency
-There’s a new endpoint to get provision key
+- There’s a new endpoint to get provision key
-The problem is that if a user downloads an old resinOS version, that version will still use the old endpoint (https://api.resin.io/application/APPID/generate-api-key)
+- The problem is that if a user downloads an old resinOS version, that version will still use the old endpoint (https://api.resin.io/application/APPID/generate-api-key)
-In fact, new resinOS versions still use it but it’ll be deprecated in next versions
+- In fact, new resinOS versions still use it but it’ll be deprecated in next versions

 - **Actions**
   - Endpoints need versioning